 Rigid Gas Permeable Lenses for keratoconus

 Rigid gas permeable (RGP) contact lenses are the most common form of contact lenses used to improve vision in keratoconus.
 Most patients can wear RGP lenses all day wear with good comfort, excellent vision, good stability and clear eyes.
 A keratoconic cornea has an irregular shape and a “perfect fitting” is often impossible to achieve and as the cornea is the most sensitive part of the body, RGP lenses can initially be uncomfortable.
-After 2 to 4 weeks of regular RGP wear, the cornea and eyelids gradually become desensitised and the patient will become less aware of their RGP lenses.

 It may require a 1 or 2 visits to arrive at an initial contact lens design that can be ordered.
 Even with an experienced contact lens expert it can take numerous visits to alter the RGP lens fitting to an acceptable level.
-All our RGP lenses have a manufacturer’s warranty for a limited number of exchanges, at no extra charge, to allow us to modify and refine the fitting.

 We give a commitment to providing the best quality contact lens fittings for patients with keratoconus and will strive to ensure that we deliver the best outcome.
 Unfortunately despite the practitioners and patients best efforts, RGP lenses may be unsuccessful.
-If that is the case we’ll discuss further options with you and recommend a course of action.

 Larger Diameter Rigid Gas Permeable Lenses for keratoconus